jhardenberg/plasimauto/README.md

 Place these scripts in a directory and edit `scripts/config.sh` accordingly.
    You will need to set two variables: `$SCRIPTDIR` pointing to the directory where these scripts reside and `$BASEDIR` where the experiments will be performed (could be the same directory)

-A sample script to prepare and run some experiments is provided in `runexp.sh`.
+A sample script to prepare and run some exoplanetary experiments is provided in `examples/testexo.sh`.
+A sample script illustration how to prepare and run different experiments changing resolution is provided in `examples/testres.sh`.

 ### Initializing PlaSim